AbhishekS04/Recommendation-System/README.md

-Here’s an improved version of the README for the **Movie Recommendation System** project.
-This version includes accurate details about each section, more visuals, and easy-to-follow setup instructions.

----

 # 🎬 Movie Recommendation System

 Welcome to the **Movie Recommendation System**!
 This web application is designed to provide personalized movie recommendations.
 Built with **Next.js**, **React**, and **TypeScript**, it delivers an interactive and responsive user experience, allowing users to explore a variety of movies and customize their searches by category and rating.